Logotype for EML Payments Limited

 • Product development is now embedded in operations, with a focus on client-aligned initiatives and a major mobility project nearing MVP launch.

-• The EML 2.0 strategy is progressing, with a single technology platform (Project Arlo) set for UK launch mid-year and global rollout by year-end.
+• The EML 2.0 strategy is progressing, with a single technology platform (Project Arlo) set for UK launch mid-year and global rollout by year-end, with production deployment for the first region on track.

 • Operational transformation is progressing as planned, with positive lead indicators and a strong business development pipeline, though implementation timelines are lagging and being reengineered for completion by end FY26.